Wild Bill Hickok’s Last Ride

 - Motels in Deadwood & The Black Hills

 - Though not mandatory, dressing in “period-clothing” makes these rides more fun, more adventurous, and makes for great photos ops!!
 Try it!
 Don’t spend lots of money unless you want to… I make several recommendations on the Dress Code site where to purchase these items.

-- Optional Pre-Trip from Deadwood via vehicle (extra cost of $100.00 per person)
+- Optional Sunday Pre-Trip from Deadwood via vehicle: Cost $100.00 per person

 - 7:00 AM – Breakfast on own